Monday

 Stripboard/ Veroboard and layout software

-Veroboard was invented in Britain by post-war aircraft industry engineers working for Vero Precision Engineering Limited and a patent (No. 883,870) was filed in 1959 - nearly sixty years ago!
+Veroboard was invented in Britain by post-war aircraft industry engineers working for Vero Precision Engineering Limited and a patent was filed in 1959 - over sixty years ago!
+They worked for Geoffrey Verdon-Roe (1918-1997) who was the son of its Chairman, Alliot Verdon-Roe of AVRO aircraft fame (Lancaster bomber, Shackleton, Avro Vulcan etc).

 It is a copper-clad insulated board (SRBP) that is milled to create strips of copper that are then punched with a regular matrix, usually 0.1" between centres.
 Strips can be broken using a spot face cutter or twist drill, or parallel strips can be linked with jumper wires.